Russell-Pollari/simple-spotify-dash/README.md

 ## Spotify Dash

-An ongoing effort to build a custom Spotify UI that I don't hate.
+An ongoing effort to build a Spotify UI that I don't hate.

 ### Development

-This app runs django on the back end and react on the front end
+This app runs django on the back-end and react on the front-end

-Install npm packages:
-`npm install`

 Create a virtual env and activate